The Medium (video game): Release

 Following its initial 2012 announcement and subsequent drawback, The Medium was reannounced in May 2020 to be released for Windows and Xbox Series X/S. Originally scheduled for 10 December 2020, the release was eventually delayed to January 28, 2021, due to the pandemic.
 A PlayStation 5 version was released on September 3, 2021, with a version for Amazon Luna releasing on February 17, 2022.
 A Nintendo Switch cloud version released on July 29, 2023.
 A planned summer release for macOS and Apple Silicon was announced on February 16, 2023.

 Reception

-The Medium received "generally favorable" or "mixed or average" reviews, depending on the platform, according to review aggregator Metacritic.
+The Medium received "generally favorable" or "mixed or average" reviews, depending on the platform, according to review aggregator platform Metacritic.
 IGN awarded the game an 8/10, stating "Brilliantly paced and palpably tense, The Medium is a psychological horror adventure that's all thriller and no filler."

 Bloober Team reported that within a few days of launch, they had been able to turn a profit from the development of The Medium from its initial sales.
 The game was nominated for best action adventure and best indie game at Gamescom 2020.